dalynsw/bustake-site/docs/language.md

 ### play_ivr

-Play the IVR message and waitting to gather the dtmf inputs.
+Play the IVR message and wait to gather the dtmf inputs.

 ```play_ivr